-A. Depository
+A. Primary Depository

-At least every five years, a depository shall be selected through the City's banking services procurement process, which shall include a formal request for proposal (RFP).
-In selecting a depository, the credit worthiness of institutions shall be considered, and the Director of Finance shall conduct a comprehensive review of prospective depository's credit characteristics and financial history.
+At least every five years, a primary depository shall be selected through the City's banking services procurement process, which shall include a formal request for application (RFA ) [Local Government Code Chapter 105].
+In selecting a depository, the credit worthiness of institutions shall be considered, and the Chief Financial Officer or designee shall conduct a comprehensive review of prospective depository's credit characteristics and financial history.
+The selection of a primary depository will be determined by evaluation of the "most advantageous" criteria during the RFA process, and may include the following selection criteria: